Browsing Category:

 Elizabeth Acevedo, Clap When You Land

 How can you read a food description like this and not want a taste?
-Elizabeth Acedvedo introduced me to the flavors that make up the Caribbean beef stew, sancocho, in her novel, Clap When You Land.
+Elizabeth Acedvedo introduced me to the flavors that make up the Caribbean beef stew, sancocho, in her novel Clap When You Land.
 This is comfort food.
 This is the dish that nurtures the Caribbean soul.
 After reading about the love and warmth that goes into assembling the dish, I immediately got on the internet and started searching for a recipe.
 Not knowing how it was supposed to taste to determine if my attempt was successful, my first pot was a hit within my family.
 When I visited the Dominican Republic for the first time at the start of 2020, I told my Dominican friend to take me to the restaurant that serves the best sancocho.
-Since then, Slow Cooker Sancocho has made multiple appearances on my kitchen table.
+Since then, Slow Cooker Sancocho has appeared multiple times on my kitchen table.

 Although most associated with the Dominican Republic, Colombia, and Puerto Rico, sancocho is also served in other countries like Cuba, Honduras, Panama, Venezuela, Trinidad and Tobago, and Ecuador.
-Just like pot roast in the U.S.A., everyone has their own recipe based on what’s available in their area (for example, rutabaga and parsnip have never been in my southern pot roast, but they’re a popular addition in New England).
+Like pot roast in the U.S.A., everyone has their own recipe based on what’s available in their area (for example, rutabaga and parsnip have never been in my southern pot roast, but they’re a popular addition in New England).

 “It is browning and boiling.
 Blending and straining.
 It is meat and root vegetables, herbs and salt.
 It is hearty and made from the earth and heart… I brown the beef and chicken.
 Peel and chunk of yucca and plantains.
 This is the stew we make for welcome.”